 Durant was also asked how he was doing and how’s his leg.

 “I’m getting better.
 I’m at the stage where I’m starting to play a little pick now.
 SO, moving up and down the court a little bit, said Durant.
 “I’m getting started to move up and down the court a bit.
 I’m getting started every day.
 You know that calf muscle is that last stage.
 So, I am building that up every day.”

 So, what was the worse part for both Plum and Durant during the first two months?

 “To me, I was full throttle and obviously what happened in the Finals is the peak of competition, and to know that I could not walk for the next month and a half.
 I think that was the toughest part, and not being able to do the small normal things,” Durant shared.
 “In life that I enjoy, getting up and brushing my teeth whenever I wanted to.
 Now, it seems like a production, I had to get everything set up and ready.
 Taking a shower was stressful, so made me appreciate the little things in life, but it was definitely tough the first couple of months.”

 As for Plum: “Well, I had a nice little scooter, that I would zip around, and that saved my life.
 Well, I learned that I have the smallest bladder ever, cause normally, I got to the bathroom can scoot on over.
 Now, I have to find the crutches, and I have to maneuver, and that was rough.
 Like I almost peed on myself a couple of times.”

-“Now, I am remembering back, and it is like there is no like being graceful when can’t step on your other leg,” said Stewart.
+“Now, I remember back, and it is like there is no like being graceful when can’t step on your other leg,” said Stewart.
 “You are like slamming down on the couch slamming down on the toilet.
-“I would get ready on the counter of the bathroom, so I didn’t have to stand because my other leg was soar.”
+“I would get ready on the counter of the bathroom, so I didn’t have to stand because my other leg was a little soar.”